 - When you apply for a subclass 187 visa, you make a commitment to stay with your employer for the next two years.
-Although they are permanent visas, subclass 187 visas can be cancelled if the visa applicant leaves their job within the first two years.
+Although they are permanent visas, you need to have the intention to work for your current Employer for at least 2 years.
+Subclass 187 visas may be cancelled if the visa applicant leaves their job within the first two years.

-Red Earth Migration can assist you to work out the correct nominated occupation, advise on the best English test to suit you and keep you informed about work with you to make sure your visa application is lodged before your current visa expires.
+Red Earth Migration can assist you to work out the correct nominated occupation, advise on the best English test to suit you and keep you updated on your visa status to make sure your visa application is lodged before your current visa expires.

 Subclass 187 direct entry applicant FAQ